Dr. Jeffrey Alfonsi MD, FRCPC Clinical pharmacology

 Dr. Joanne Ho MD, FRCPC, MSc, Internal medicine, Geriatric medicine, Clinical pharmacology

-Dr. Jessica Leen MD, FRCPC, Internal medicine, Geriatric medicine, Clinical pharmacology
+Dr. Jessica Leen MD, FRCPC, Internal medicine, Clinical pharmacology

 Dr. Sophiya Benjamin MBBS, FRCPC, DABPN Geriatric Psychiatrist